 - Prevention of money laundering and terrorism financing;

 - Market abuse, insider trading and insider dealing prevention;

-- Clients interest protection;
+- Clients' interest protection;

 - Monitoring of complaints management;

 - Data protection and respect of professional secrecy;

 - Prevention and management of conflicts of interest;

 - Prevention of bribery, fraud, tax fraud and corruption;

-- Inducements:
+- Inducements;

-- Information security;
+- Information security:

-- Distribution network and activities:
+- Distribution network and activities;

-- · Policy Assets and Money;
+- Policy assets and money;

-- Policy Assets Compliance Management;
+- Policy assets compliance management;

 - Non-Traditional Assets;

 - Product Oversight and Governance;

-- · Record keeping;
+- Record keeping;

 - Swiss visits notification;

 - Corporate tax reporting;

 - Policy tax reporting;

-- Remuneration policy and Fit and proper;
+- Remuneration policy and Fit and Proper;

-- · Outsourcing;
+- Outsourcing;

-- Pre-contractual documentation (PRIIPs);
+- Pre-contractual documentation ("PRIIPs");

-- Respect of Ethics and Deontology rules;
+- Respect of ethics and deontology rules;

 - Regulatory reporting adherence to deadlines and completeness of reports submitted to the regulators;

 - Any change in the legal environment on the operations of the company.

-The Compliance Function brings ongoing assurance to the Company by monitoring on a regular basis its key regulatory requirements as defined in the Compliance Risk Assessment and Compliance Monitoring Plan.
-The Compliance Function also oversees the Company's Regulatory Reporting requirements and submissions with the support of Legal and coordinates the External Threats & Opportunities Monitoring process (i.e. Regulatory Watch) with the support and under the direct responsibility of Regulatory Affairs.
+The Compliance Function brings ongoing assurance to the Company by monitoring its key regulatory requirements as defined in the Compliance Risk Assessment and Compliance Monitoring Plan.
+The Compliance Function also oversees the Company's Regulatory Reporting requirements and submissions, with the support of Legal and Wealth Structuring Solutions.

+$The \ External \ Threats \& \ Opportunities \ Monitoring \ process \ (i.e. \ Regulatory \ Watch) \ is \ coordinated \ by \ the \ Compliance \ Function \ with \ the \ support \ of \ Regulatory \ Affairs.$

-In consideration of proportionality and subject matter expertise, the Compliance function may delegate day-to-day management and responsibility to other functions while retaining oversight responsibility.
+In consideration of proportionality and subject matter expertise, the Compliance Function may delegate day-to-day management and responsibility to other functions while retaining oversight responsibility.